Trusted

 4. Sentiments can be overblown during a bull run or during a crypto winter.

-To wrap things up, we can say that the crypto fear and greed index — more so, the bitcoin fear and greed index — is a good tool to forecast the overall market sentiment.
-However, it isn’t right to focus your entire DYOR plan around this tool only.
+Overall, the crypto fear and greed index is a good tool for forecasting the overall market sentiment.
+However, it isn’t smart to focus your entire plan on this tool alone.

-The perfect combination would be to look at the broader buy/sell zones using the bitcoin rainbow chart, gauging market sentiments using the fear and greed index, and eventually using the on-chain and on-chart tools to fine-tune the entries/exists.
-To succeed would require a team effort.
+The perfect combination would be to look at the broader buy/sell zones, gauge market sentiments using the fear and greed index, and eventually use the on-chain and on-chart tools to fine-tune the entries/exists.

 What is the crypto fear and greed index?